 Builder adds the ability for your team members–even those who don't code–to create pages and iterate on ideas with a drag-and-drop interface.

 Head over to Builder.io to sign up for an account if you don't already have one.
 Come back when you're logged in.

-To connect your Builder.io space to your application, set the site URL and get the API key as follows.
+To connect your Builder.io space to your application, get your API key as follows.
 Go to your Account settings by clicking on the Account icon in the left sidenav.

-In the Account settings, change your Site URL to
+In the Account settings, copy your Public API Key.

 Currently, when you go to